couchbase-partners/amazon-eks-couchbase/README.md

 There are some nice instructions for setting EKS up in the Getting Started guide under EKSDocs/userguide/getting-started.html

 Follow through the getting started guide until you have a vpc, cluster and worker nodes deployed.
 Also make sure to get the kubectl.
 There is no need to complete Step 4, setting up the Guest Book sample application.

-One potential gotcha as of 3/15/18 - AWS seems to have just released Kubernetes 1.9.
-The worker nodes will provision as 1.7 if you follow the doc.
-Given that, we'd suggest just using 1.7 for now when you create the EKS cluster.
+Failing to get the latest doc can cause a world of pain as EKS seems to be evolving very quickly right now.

 ## Validate EKS setup